O Holy Night

 And for every couple so full of love that they adopt a child to save a life.

 For all the young women who have given their baby up for adoption, to save the life growing inside her.
-For all those who’ve donated funds so that the young women could see the ultrasound image of the life inside here.
+For all those who’ve donated funds so that the young women could see the ultrasound image of the life inside of them and save a life.
+For couples who couldn’t have children of their own.
+For those who’ve lost their children.
+For all who’ve lost their moms and dads.
+For the moms and dads who give everything to keep their family close and safe.

 For that crazy uncle who’ll always drink a bit too much tonight, then sneak outside to put on the red suit in the driveway, laughing out there alone in the cold before coming back in to surprise all the children.
 For that wise aunt who makes sure that the coffee is strong and black, to help the crazy uncle sober up.